×

 Swot Analysis of "Regal Cinemas LBO (B)" written by Malcolm S. Salter, Daniel B. Green includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Cinemas Regal facing as an external strategic factors.
 Some of the topics covered in Regal Cinemas LBO (B) case study are - Strategic Management Strategies, Mergers & acquisitions, Performance measurement and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the Regal Cinemas LBO (B) casestudy better are - – increasing household debt because of falling income levels, increasing commodity prices, increasing inequality as vast percentage of new income is going to the top 1%, there is increasing trade war between United States & China, competitive advantages are harder to sustain because of technology dispersion, digital marketing is dominated by two big players Facebook and Google, increasing government debt because of Covid-19 spendings, supply chains are disrupted by pandemic , talent flight as more people leaving formal jobs, etc
+Some of the macro environment factors that can be used to understand the Regal Cinemas LBO (B) casestudy better are - – increasing household debt because of falling income levels, competitive advantages are harder to sustain because of technology dispersion, supply chains are disrupted by pandemic , customer relationship management is fast transforming because of increasing concerns over data privacy, digital marketing is dominated by two big players Facebook and Google, geopolitical disruptions, banking and financial system is disrupted by Bitcoin and other crypto currencies, central banks are concerned over increasing inflation, there is increasing trade war between United States & China, etc

 12 Hrs